Kelli Evans: Career

 In 1995, Evans served as the assistant public defender in the Sacramento County Public Defender's Office.
 From 1998 to 2001, she was a senior trial attorney at the United States Department of Justice Civil Rights Division.
 From 2001 to 2004, she was an associate with Relman and Associates in Washington D.C. and partner at Independent Assessment & Monitoring LLP from 2006 to 2010.
 From 2010 to 2013, she was the associate director of the ACLU of Northern California, where she previously served as an attorney from 1995 to 1998.
 From 2014 to 2017, she served as the senior director for the administration of justice at the California State Bar and from 2017 to 2019, she was special assistant to the attorney general at the California Department of Justice.
 Evans was a member of the Cleveland Police Monitoring Team.
 Evans served as a federal court monitor overseeing that the Oakland, California, police department complied with a consent decree that required civil rights reforms.
 Prior to being appointed to the bench, Evans was chief deputy legal affairs secretary in the Office of Governor Newsom.
 Evans served as a judge of the Alameda County Superior Court from 2021 to 2023.

 California Supreme Court

 On August 10, 2022, California Governor Gavin Newsom nominated Evans to serve as an associate justice of the Supreme Court of California, to the seat to be vacated by Patricia Guerrero, who has been nominated to serve as chief justice.
-She would be the first openly lesbian associate justice, and the second out African-American to serve on the court.
-On November 10, 2022 the Commission on Judicial Appointments voted unanimously to approve Evans to the California Supreme Court.
+She is the first openly lesbian associate justice, and the second out African-American to serve on the court.
+On November 10, 2022, the Commission on Judicial Appointments voted unanimously to approve Evans to the California Supreme Court.
 She was sworn into office on January 2, 2023.
 As of 2023, with her swearing in, Black justices make up half of the associate justices on the court.
 She is the first openly LGBTQ Woman and first LGBTQ Woman of Color to serve on the court.